 Townsend’s main intention was to propagate the Anglican faith of Christianity and to also encourage the Egbas and other Yorubas to read and write. Ìwé Ìròhìn was the First Newspaper in Nigeria.

 The Founding of Iwe Irohin

-The paper first hit the streets of Abeokuta on December 3, 1859, and was published every 15 days.
+The paper first hit the streets of Abeokuta on December 3, 1859, and was published every 14 days.
 A single edition had about 8 pages in total and was sold for 120 cowries.
-It published news of church activities, arrival and departure of religious dignitaries, ordinations, and so on.
+It published news of church activities, the arrival, and departure of religious dignitaries, ordinations, and so on.